-The Centers for Medicare & Medicaid Services (CMS) has announced some needed relief to Merit-based Incentive Payment System (MIPS) reporting requirements.
+The Centers for Medicare & Medicaid Services (CMS) has announced some needed relief to Merit-based Incentive Payment System (MIPS) reporting requirements due to the COVID-19 pandemic.
 MIPS is the major quality reporting program in Medicare for physicians.

 2020 Performance Period

-For more information on submitting a hardship exemption for the 2020 performance period, and to apply, please go to CMS’ website here.
+For more information on submitting a hardship exemption for the 2020 performance period, please go to CMS’ website here.

-This MIPS relief was one of the major requests that ACEP included in our letter to the Secretary of the Department of Health and Human Services (HHS) on March 13th.
+This MIPS relief was one of the major requests that ACEP included in our letter to President-Elect Joe Biden on November 24th.